 - Be unemployed through no fault of your own.

 - Be ready and willing to immediately accept work.

 As a condition of eligibility, you must register for work with the Alabama Career Center or by creating an online registration at Alabama Joblink.

-- How much do you get for unemployment in California?
+How much do you get for unemployment in Alabama? #

 In Alabama, as in every other state, you can collect unemployment benefits for a maximum of 26 full weeks during a one-year period called a “benefit year”.
 In times of very high unemployment, additional weeks of benefits may be available.

 Yes.
 Unemployment compensation benefits are taxable income.
 Each year all of your unemployment benefit payments are reported to the Internal Revenue Service and to the Alabama Department of Revenue.

 How do I file for unemployment online in Alabama? #